enel-gdh-educational/katacoda-scenarios/docker/part3/step1c.md

 **Enel VPN** and add `artifactorydocker.springlab.enel.com` as insecure registry inside your docker configuration (see more details in https://docs.docker.com/registry/insecure)

-If you have **Docker Desktop** application o your Windows/Mac you can copy and paste this snippet in section 'Docker > Preferences > Docker Engine'.
+If you have **Docker Desktop** application on your Windows/Mac you can copy and paste this snippet in section 'Docker > Preferences > Docker Engine'.
 After that apply and restart.